 If you want to pick up a hands-on hobby and help out our earth, upcycling is perfect for you!
 Here are a few ways you can start:

-Pinterest has no shortage of ideas when it comes to creative pursuits, and upcycling is no different.
-A simple search of "upcycling project" will return dozens upon dozens of pictures for inspiration, as well as blog posts on how to get the project done.
+- Take a look at ideas on Pinterest—Pinterest has no shortage of ideas when it comes to creative pursuits, and upcycling is no different.
+A simple search of "upcycling project" will return dozens upon dozens of ideas on what and how to upcycle, as well as pictures for inspiration, and blog posts on how to get specific projects done, whether you want to turn your old jumper into a cute crop top, or a spare plank of wood into a floating shelf.

 Once you have your project and upcycling piece picked out, all that's left is to get your remaining materials and get to work!
 Sometimes, the costs of things like paints or stains and other materials will be more than the purchase of the item itself, but you can cut costs even more by asking around for some second-hand materials.

-Now that you know about all things upcycled—meaning and definition, differences from recycling, how to upcycle in your own home—go wild and try creative reusing for yourself!
+Now that you know about all things upcycled—meaning and definition, the differences between it and recycling, and how to upcycle, go wild and try creative reusing for yourself!

 The My Imperfect Life team is all about helping you navigate your world.
 We bring you the latest on fashion, beauty, travel and wellness so you can live life on your terms.